 Inov-8 trail shoes have been associated with firmer, closer-to-the-ground, aggressive silhouettes.
 This time around, we get a high-stack (the highest in the brand's lineup, actually), softer, hybrid TrailFly.

-The company takes a new approach to its collection of ultra running shoes, producing a well-cushioned option for hours of comfort.
+This shoe is one of the most anticipated ultra running shoes, and it is a well-cushioned option for hours of comfort.

-What's to like about the TrailFly Ultra G 300 Max?
+What's more to like about the TrailFly Ultra G 300 Max?

-- Added energy return from the insole: The Boomerang insole is claimed to be 40% more responsive than standard inserts.
+- Added energy return from the insole: The Boomerang insole is 40% more responsive than standard inserts.

-- Better outsole adaptability: A deep Adapter-Flex groove helps the heel and forefoot work independently for optimum foot movements on various terrain.
+- Better outsole adaptability: A deep Adapter-Flex groove helps the heel and forefoot work independently and deliver optimum foot movements on various terrain.

 - G-Grip: 50% more durable and stickier than regular rubber.